 Contribute to Faculty Voices on Teaching

 We see this program as part of the ongoing dialogue across the university about ways to enhance student learning.
 While many other programs seek to highlight large-scale course or curriculum design projects, this is an opportunity to explore small ideas that have had a real impact on teaching & learning.
-We invite you to share your ideas and strategies, and in the process, gain insight from those ideas shared by your peers.
+We invite you to share your ideas and strategies, and in the process, gain insight from ideas shared by your peers.

 How does it work?